openstax/ce-styles/styles/README.md

 ### Writing the superspaces

 Open the file we just created in your favorite editor to get started writing our design superspaces.
-We will write our components to variables to that they can be reused.
+We will write our components to variables so that they can be reused.
 ```scss
 // _design.scss
 $boxed_note_container: (